Miruku-app/Docs/reference/custom-embeds.md

 ## The `customembed` command

-One method of sending an embed with YAGPDB is using the command `customembed` (or for short, `ce`).&#x20;
+One method of sending an embed with Miruku is using the command `customembed` (or for short, `ce`).&#x20;

 ### Create embeds by hand

-YAGPDB accepts embeds in JSON following the rules of [this format](https://discordapp.com/developers/docs/resources/channel#embed-object).&#x20;
+Miruku accepts embeds in JSON following the rules of [this format](https://discordapp.com/developers/docs/resources/channel#embed-object).&#x20;

 There, we'll take a look at the **Embed Objects**.
 You can add a value to each of these objects.
 A very simple embed would look like this: